microsoft/hlsl-specs/proposals/0029-cooperative-vector.md

 **Neural Network based shader**

-Below shader is in HLSL-like psuedocode, to highlight the idea of what replacing physical computations with a neural network based evaluation looks like.
-The exact syntax for the new intrinsics is intentionally skipped to keep it simple, later sections contain examples with the correct syntax and sample descriptors.
+The shader below shows the idea of what replacing physical computations with a neural network based evaluation looks like.
+Some details have been omitted, but this should give a sense of how these new operations can be used.

-> NOTE: see proposal [0031] for the latest on the HLSL API.
+> NOTE: see proposal [0031] for full details on the HLSL API.

 ```c++
 ByteAddressBuffer inputMatrix0;